A Critical Research Handbook

 Edited by Lester Lloyd-Reason and Leigh Sear

-Jonathan Calof and Paul Dishman Introduction Making better decisions is at the heart of business intelligence.
+9 Competitive intelligence and the global SME Jonathan Calof and Paul Dishman Introduction Making better decisions is at the heart of business intelligence.
 Think of intelligence as a decision support system that focuses the entire organization on scanning its current and future environment.
 Business intelligence has emerged as a tool for small and large businesses alike.
 Used properly, it has the potential greatly to assist companies in formulating and implementing better international business decisions.
 The objective of this chapter is to describe what competitive intelligence is and how it can be best used by small businesses.
 It is built on an article written in SCIP Online (Calof, 2003) and a working paper laying out the theory of competitive intelligence (Calof and Dishman, 2002).
 One small note, the word business intelligence (BI) and competitive intelligence (CI) will be used interchangeably throughout, as to this chapter’s authors they fundamentally mean the same thing.
 The chapter starts with a general discussion of what intelligence is and then describes the role of intelligence in small businesses; it ends with advice on what small businesses can do to implement intelligence systems better.
 Perhaps the biggest challenge to small business arising from this chapter is that they must recognize that if they are competing against large multinational ﬁrms then there is a good chance that their competition is already engaged in intelligence activities.
 As a result, intelligence is becoming perhaps a necessary activity for all companies whether large or small.
-This chapter addresses three questions: 1.
-2. 3.
-What is competitive/business intelligence?
-Do...
+This chapter addresses three questions: 1....

 You are not authenticated to view the full text of this chapter or article.